Batthyány Ádám, the son of Batthyány Ferenc and Lobkowitz Poppel Éva, was born in the castle of Németújvár on February 14th, 1610.

 In 1633, after the death of his former mentor, Nádasdy Pál, he was appointed to the position of district captain of Transdanubia and head of the Borderland region opposite the Turkish-occupied Kanizsa Castle, with the title of councilor.
 From Németújvár (Güssing) he was in charge of the defense of the Transdanubian region and was in regular correspondence with his subordinate officers.
 In the harsh winter of 1641, he led a raid to Igal with several units from the Transdanubian castles and landlords, and they returned home with rich booty.

-In the 1650s he led several successful raids.
-In the second half of October 1654, together with Esterházy Pál, they raided the area around Fehérvár.
-This almost cost Batthyány his life, but he was not wounded, he suffered a stroke.
-He recovered, but probably because of this, he did not personally take part in any further military actions.
+After the stroke, however, he did not personally take part in any further military actions.
 In October 1656 his soldiers were successful under Buda, and in January of the following year, they attacked Somogy.
 In April, with the help of a renegade named Kösze Gyurkó, they won a fine victory over the Turks of Zsámbék, Vál, and Buda near Tata.

 This resulted in the creation of one of the largest family archives of 17th-century Hungary, which is still an inexhaustible source for researchers of the period.
 He was a famous book collector, and his shelves contained not only books on theology and prayer but also technical and historical works, mainly in Hungarian and German, the only two languages he spoke.
 He had difficulty reading Latin.
 That’s why he had so many Hungarian volumes.